-Below I have complied a list of the most popular “Questions to Ask a REALTOR when Selling your Home” and my professional opinion if it’s a good, bad, or meaningless question.
-I also included additional questions I recommend asking your prospective Listing Agent during the interview process, one question specifically that I’ve never received before.
+Below I have compiled a list of the most popular “Questions to Ask a Realtor when Selling your Home” and my professional opinion if it’s a good, bad, or meaningless question.
+I also included additional questions I recommend asking your prospective listing agent during the interview process, one question specifically that I’ve never received before.

-This is a really great question and one not every home seller will ask.
-While a licensed REALTOR in the state of Florida can sell real estate anywhere doesn’t mean they should.
-A REALTOR who primary works and sells condos downtown West Palm Beach may not be the best REALTOR to sell an equestrian estate in Wellington.
+This is a really great question and one, not every home seller will ask.
+While a licensed Realtor in the state of Florida can sell real estate anywhere doesn’t mean they should.
+A Realtor who primarily works and sells condos downtown West Palm Beach may not be the best Realtor to sell an equestrian estate in Wellington.

 So you were provided with the number of closed sales, but how were they achieved?

 Agent #1 is part of a team and the entire team closed 80 sales.

 Agent #2 is a solo Agent and takes on as much business as they can.